CSc-71010-Spring-2025/WALA-Quick-Start-Starter-Code/README.md

     ```bash
     java -cp com.ibm.wala.core/build/libs/com.ibm.wala.core-1.5.9-SNAPSHOT.jar:com.ibm.wala.util/build/libs/com.ibm.wala.util-1.5.9-SNAPSHOT.jar:com.ibm.wala.shrike/build/libs/com.ibm.wala.shrike-1.5.9-SNAPSHOT.jar com.ibm.wala.examples.drivers.JavaViewerDriver -appClassPath test
     ```
+    Replace "1.5.9" above with the version of WALA that you have built.

 1. A window should pop up with a list on the left-hand side pane.
 Select the entry for the `main()` method (`invokestatic < Application, LTest, main([Ljava/lang/String;)V > @5`).
 You'll see something that looks like assembly code on the right.
 This is a pretty-print version of the intermediate representation (IR) for the `main()` method used by WALA.
 This representation is called Shrike, and it is constructed from the bytecode of class `Test` (i.e., from file `Test.class`).
 Have a look inside to get some idea what is the IR for the input Java method `Test.main()`.
 1. Drill one level down from the `invokestatic` node to the node that reads `Node: < Application, LTest, main([Ljava/lang/String;)V > Context: Everywhere`.
 Select it.
 Notice the instruction at program counter (PC) 4 (the first number on the left) that corresponds to "line 4" in the original source. **Explain the following**:
     1. What is this instruction doing?